envoyproxy/ratelimit/README.md

 1. `REDIS_AUTH` & `REDIS_PERSECOND_AUTH`: set to `"password"` to enable authentication to the redis host.
 1. `CACHE_KEY_PREFIX`: a string to prepend to all cache keys

-Ratelimit also provides the ability to specify TLS settings via `RedisTlsConfig` in the [settings](https://github.com/envoyproxy/ratelimit/blob/master/src/settings/settings.go).

 ## Redis type

 Ratelimit supports different types of redis deployments: